 - We need to experience a sense of belonging and attachment to other people.

-- We like to feel in control of their own behaviours and goals.
+- We like to feel in control of our own behaviours and goals.
 The sense of being able to take direct action that will result in real change plays a major part in helping us to feel self-determined.

 People with high self-determination tend to believe they have control over their lives; are highly self-motivated; are goal-oriented and take responsibility for their actions and behaviours.